atomjump/notifications/README.md

 php install.php
 ```

-At the user end, the Android/iPhone app at https://src.atomjump.com/atomjump/messaging needs to be installed (this can be built in build.phonegap.com, or this is available on the Android and iPhone app-stores as 'AtomJump Messaging')
+At the user end, the Android/iPhone app at https://src.atomjump.com/atomjump/messaging needs to be installed (this can be built with Cordova, or this is available on the Android and iPhone app-stores as 'AtomJump Messaging')

+# AtomJump's own notification system

+This notification system option does not depend on any certificates from Android or Apple, but instead lets you connect to one or more installations of the MedImage Proxy Server >= 1.8.1.
+More details are available here: http://medimage.co.nz/download/

+In your config.json file you should switch 'atomjumpNotifications.use' to 'true' to enable this type of notification system.

+**Current Limitations**: Android app notifications will appear up to 30 seconds apart. iPhone app notifications will do the same, if the app is in the foreground on the phone.
+But otherwise messages may take up to 15 minutes or longer (this background iOS feature is in Beta, still).

 # Certificate Updates

-You will **need to update** your installation once a year when your Apple push notification certificate runs out.
+You will **need to update** your installation once a year if you're using Apple push notifications as the certificate runs out.
 Please **log this in your own personal calendar** for a reminder, since the software will not automatically notify you when the certificate runs out.